maksrago/im663.com/content/post/lynxchan-setup-guide.md

 guide I will be using [DigitalOcean](https://www.digitalocean.com/), if you use a different VPS or want to host LynxChan locally please make sure that your machine is running Ubuntu 18.04.

+**If privacy is a serious concern for you**: I recommend instead renting a server from [Cockbox](https://cockbox.org/) as they allow registration and payment through Bitcoin, thus no personal information is required in order to get your site up and running.

 You can sign up using this link:
 <https://try.digitalocean.com/performance/> to get $50 worth of